facebook/react/docs/docs/react-without-jsx.md

 permalink: docs/react-without-jsx.html
 ---

 JSX is not a requirement for using React.
-Using React without JSX is especially convenient when you don't want to set up transpilation in your build environment.
+Using React without JSX is especially convenient when you don't want to set up compilation in your build environment.

 Each JSX element is just syntactic sugar for calling `React.createElement(component, props, children)`.
 So, anything you can do with JSX can also be done with just plain JavaScript.